ayamflow/Kami-MangaDownloader/README.md

-Kami - Manga Download for Mac OS X
+Kami - Manga Downloader for Mac OS X
 ==================================

 Kami is a Mac OS X application intended to ease the search & download of manga chapters.